 In the first year of the fellowship, the fellow may choose between a traditional basic science effort and a dedicated clinical research effort.
 In addition, the first year fellow participates in one half day per week of clinical activity consisting of a specialty clinic or urodynamics.

 Basic Science Experience

-Depending on interests and prior experience, fellows may choose to collaborate with other laboratories at Northwestern University or at the Stanley Manne Children's Research Institute.
-It is possible for the applicant to bring ongoing research, although this will require approval by the research faculty.
+Depending on interests and prior experience, fellows may choose to collaborate with other laboratories at Northwestern University or at the Stanley Manne Research Institute.
+It is possible for the applicant to bring ongoing basic science research, although this will require approval by the research faculty.

 Clinical Research Experience

-Over the course of the research year, the fellow is expected to conduct projects with a range of methodology and topics.
-Each project is expected to result in an abstract submitted to a regional or national meeting and a manuscript submitted to a peer-reviewed journal.
+Over the course of the research year, the fellow will participate in projects encompassing a range of research methodologies and topics.
+Projects typically result in an abstract submitted to a regional or national meeting and a manuscript submitted to a peer-reviewed journal.

 Advanced educational opportunities are offered through Northwestern University’s Center for Education in Health Sciences, depending upon the interests and background of the fellow applicant.
 Funding is available for certificate programs with approval of the division.
-Completion of a master’s program is not realistic during the research year.
-However, for candidates who are highly motivated to use a Master’s degree in their academic career, opportunities for a third fellowship year may be negotiable during which time a degree may be completed.
+Although completion of a master’s program is not realistic during the research year, for candidates who are highly motivated to use a Master’s degree in their academic career, opportunities for a third fellowship year may be negotiated in order to facilitate completion of a degree program.

 Health Services and Outcomes Research